acemonstertoys/bylaws/AMTBylaws.md

 of which on behalf of the corporation under its seal is authorized by law or these bylaws.

-Keep at the principal office of the corporation a membership book containing the name and address of each and any member, and, in the case where any membership has been terminated, the secretary shall record such fact in the membership book together with the date on which such membership ceased.

-Exhibit at all reasonable times to any director of the corporation, or to his or her agent or attorney, on request therefor, the bylaws, the membership book, and the minutes of the proceedings of the directors of the corporation.
+Exhibit at all reasonable times to any director of the corporation, or to his or her agent or attorney, on request therefor, the bylaws, and the minutes of the proceedings of the directors of the corporation.

 In general, perform all duties incident to the office of secretary and such other duties as may be required by law, by the articles of